srdc/fhir-template-engine/README.md

 extracted from the event content (the Observation).
 If there is no subject then field is not included in the result.
 The placeholder for 'sent' element is another example.
 This time as we know that our expression always return the time during the execution of the template expression we don't use '?' mark.
 Finally, in the last one we also use the '*' mark to indicate that reasonCode is an array element.
-In this case, even there is only one category coe in Observation, the result will be an array.
+In this case, even there is only one category code in Observation, the result will be an array.
 As we also use the '?' mark, if there is no category in the Observation event the element 'reasonCode' is not included in the final FHIR content.
 ```